 Once transmitted, the IRS will acknowledge receiving a return within 24 hours.
 ADOR sends an acknowledgment within 48 hours.

-If a taxpayer owes taxes and is not paying by electronic funds withdrawal, the taxpayer will need to send a check with a payment voucher to ADOR by the April 15 due date to avoid penalty and interest.
+If a taxpayer owes taxes and is not paying by electronic funds withdrawal, the individual will need to send a check with a payment voucher to ADOR by the April 15 due date to avoid penalty and interest.
 The tax preparer will give the taxpayer a payment voucher generated by the preparer’s tax preparation software.

 The benefits of paying electronically include: